KatherineMichel/agile-sprint-playbook/business-model-canvas/thoughtbot-business-model-canvas.md

 * What do we already know? (the facts)
 * What do we need to know more about and “how might we” find it out?
   * [add questions to the ‘risks’ doc]

-# Gathering Forces
-*Facts that will shape this product/service*

 ## Risks